gzussa/dir-analyzer/README.md

 - Add more reports in the build process using maven plugins.
 Code coverage, Static code analysis, cyclomatic complexity, etc...
 - Add Javadoc.
 - Add filter capability so that we can include and/or exclude path to analyse.
+- Add property file configurations so that we can change xml elements and attributes names.

 ### Pull Requests

 Pull requests are welcome.
-For any significant change or new feature, please start a discussion or log an issue in the Google Group first.
+For any significant change or new feature, please start a discussion or log an issue in the [Google Group](http://groups.google.com/group/dir-analyzer) first.
 This will save you some time, in case your idea is deemed not general enough to be included in Dir-Analyzer.

 Before submitting a pull request, please: